 I would ask that you would consider the discussion with your company, organization or your family if you would like to help “Pave the Way”.

-If you would like to discuss this program in further detail, make a donation or help launch our new program, please feel free to fill out our contact form below.
-We are an approved Washington State Non Profit currently waiting on our 501c3 status to be approved.
+If you would like to discuss this program in further detail, make a donation or help continue our new program, please feel free to fill out our contact form.
+We are an approved Washington State 501c3 non profit EIN# 82-4527018.